vinaynair/EhCacheOnDiskPersistence/README.md

 HOW TO RUN THE SAMPLE
 ======================
-First time when you run the same, there is no persisted on the disk by the cache So we see we read NULL but we will write to the cache.
+First time when you run the sample, there is no persisted data on the disk.
+So we / cache will get NULL (for a given key hardcoded within the sample).
+But at the end of the sample, we will write to the cache.
 ```
 $> mvn compile exec:exec
 Reading from cache null
 Writing to cache [ key = a, value=b, version=1, hitCount=1, CreationTime = 1439480214501, LastAccessTime = 1439480214505 ]
 ```

-Therefore when we run the same program next time, the cache will be backed by the persistent disk store, and we shall be able to read the value from the cache
+Now when we run the same program one more time, since we have cache data persisted on disk, we shall be able to read the value from the cache.
 ```
 $>mvn exec:exec
 Reading from cache [ key = a, value=b, version=1, hitCount=2, CreationTime = 1439480215000, LastAccessTime = 1439480303001 ]